rintnetwork/front-end/src/content/privacy-policy/index.md

 **3.5 Contact possibility via the website**

-You may contact us via our websites contact page or by e-mail to the following e-mail address: <support@ethereum.org>.
+You may contact us via our websites contact page or by e-mail to the following e-mail address: <support@rint.network>.
 For this, we require the following information: Name, Subject, E-Mail address, message.

 We use this data, which you may give voluntarily, only in order to